Kairotic/liveloom/paper/paper.md

 movement from the code to the weaver, the live loom allows creative exploration of woven patterns in a way that is sympathetic to the repetitive, yet cognitive nature of handweaving.

+There is much to follow the preliminary work introduced here.
+This paper has purposefully focussed on understanding of weave from the perspective of live coding, taking care to have respect for this ancient craft.
+It could be however that weaving practice could benefit from such a computer language interface.
+Whereas

+# Acknowledgements

+I am grateful for all the input and feedback from colleagues and workshop participants in this work.

+This research is conducted by the PENELOPE project, with funding from the European Research Council (ERC) under the Horizon 2020 research and innovation programme of the European Union, grant agreement No 682711.

 # References